 Like you would expect, there are tons of restaurants in Freiburg where you can eat traditional German cuisine.
 If you’re in the mood for a pub-style atmosphere, snag a booth at Schlappen, which is located in the heart of the Old Town.
 With a variety of beer, whiskey, wine and even absinthe (yes – absinthe!), Schlappen is the perfect place to spend the afternoon.
 Traditional German food, pizzas, pasta and salads are on the menu as well!

 The international food scene is strong in Freiburg, as well.
 For an on-the-go lunch, grab a Döner Kebab from a food stand or truck.
-It’s a Turkish pita-style sandwich, and it is found all over Germany and throughout Europe (I ate my weight in these kebabs while traveling in Vienna).
+It’s a Turkish pita-style sandwich, and it is found all over Germany and throughout Europe (I ate my weight in these kebabs while traveling in Barcelona for the first time.
 If the sun is shining, head to Augustinerplatz, where students, locals and tourists all casually hang out – enjoying lunch, a beer or both.

 Within the Old Town, check out Freiburg’s indoor food market, Markthalle.
 It’s the place to go to sample different international cuisines.
 I always enjoy walking around a food market when exploring a new city.
-If you’re looking for other great markets in Europe, check out Barcelona’s food market, Amsterdam’s indoor food hall and Lisbon’s TimeOut Market.
+If you’re looking for other great markets in Europe, consider a trip to Madrid.

 Get your German food fix for lunch, so that you can eat dinner at the “all you care to eat” sushi restaurant, Oishii Sushi & Grill.
 It is unique in that your order is placed on iPads at your table, and you hardly have any interaction with your server.
 There are 10 separate rounds to order food/drinks, with a five-minute break in between rounds.
 It was a neat way to try different types of sushi.
 Come hungry and leave happy.
 Or in my case, leave sad that you might never experience that kind of greatness again.
 It’s seriously that amazing.